St. John's Worship

 The source and goal of all we do at St. John’s is our corporate worship, which draws us together as one.

 On Sunday mornings we worship at 9:30 AM.
-Our Canterbury Choir leads us in singing hymns and other service music.
+We invite all who love to sing to join the choir at the piano for the Offertory hymn.
 The choir also sings an anthem on certain Sundays.
 Children join us for this service after the Peace.

 After the morning services, a healing service is available in the Chapel for those who need special prayer.
 Those who wish to have prayers said for themselves or for another can meet at the kneeler in the Chapel after the final dismissal.
 All who wish to pray for healing over others are also invited.

 Please see the Calendar Page for current services.